Phoenix STS Logo

 Legislative Framework

 Irish health and safety legislation requires employers to have documented policies and procedures for managing workplace safety.
-Our policy development ensures full compliance with all relevant requirements.
+Our policy development supports compliance with all relevant requirements.

 Safety, Health and Welfare at Work Act 2005